 There is increasing recognition and acceptance that greater international cross-cultural understanding is necessary to achieve global ecological sustainability.
 Environmental threats do not stop and start at national borders.
 International collaboration requires a deep understanding and appreciation of other cultures.
 It is the goal of this project to provide students who have evidenced the potential to be future leaders the opportunity to:

-• Contribute their skills in sustaining their environment, both locally and internationally.
+their own - Contribute their skills in sustaining their environment, both locally and internationally.

 The GSP is a rigorous program with the potential for enduring college, career and life style impact.
 This program emphasizes critical thinking and objective research-based decision making.
 These are important skills for students to have as they will soon be assuming responsibility for ensuring the well-being of the environment.